 In the event of withdrawal, any refunds due are applied to the outstanding balance, and any remaining balance due remains payable.
 Failure to pay in full may also result in denial of registration, graduation, and transcripts as well as additional assessment for collection charges and attorney’s fees.

 Graduate assistants (GAs) are fully admitted graduate students appointed to assistantships while working toward an advanced degree.
 Appointments must be for at least .15 FTE per quarter.
 GAs are exempt from the payment of the instruction fee on the first 9 credit hours per quarter.
 (Employing department will provide a tuition credit.)
 All GAs must register for a minimum of 9 graduate credits.
-Hours in excess of 9 per quarter are assessed at the normal rate and must be approved by the department head and dean of Graduate Studies.
-GAs are responsible for paying the Building, Health, Incidental, and Technology fees.
+Hours in excess of 9 per quarter are assessed at the normal rate and may be paid at the discretion of the department.
+GAs are responsible for paying the Building, Health, Incidental, Rec Center and any course specific fees.